 ALEX PAXTON

 Composer.
-Improvising trombonist.
+Jazz trombonist.
 Artist.

 MANIFSTO: Make magic sound stuff